Pleasington

 Pleasington Old Hall is another historic building, built in 1587, and is Grade II Listed.
 A nature reserve near the hall was declared in 2006.

-Also near the village is Pleasington Playing Fields, a large outdoor sports facility with 12 football pitches opened in 1963 by the Duke of Edinburgh as King George's Fields.
+Also near the village is Pleasington Playing Fields, a large outdoor sports facility with 12 football pitches opened in 1963 by Prince Philip, Duke of Edinburgh as King George's Fields.
 Witton Country Park is connected to the playing fields by a bridge over the River Darwen.
 Overlooking the area is Pleasington Cemetery, the main cemetery and crematorium for the Blackburn area.

 Pleasington is on the National Cycle Network Route 6, one of the main national bicycle routes in the UK, which is planned to connect Windsor to the Lake District.